-Michelangelo spent four years painting the ceiling of the Sistine Chapel for Pope Julius II.
+Renaissance artist Michelangelo spent four years painting the ceiling of the Sistine Chapel for Pope Julius II.
 It is not only renowned for its incredible scale, but also for its complex composition and Classical inspirations.

 Fun fact: Michelangelo was reluctant to take up the job.
-When he was asked by Pope Julius II to paint the ceiling, he made it very clear that hated painting and preferred sculpture.
+When he was asked by Pope Julius II to paint the ceiling, he made it very clear that he hated painting and preferred sculpture.
 He even wrote a poem expressing his frustrations.

 Diego Velázquez, Las Meninas, 1656–7

 Spanish artist Diego Velázquez was the court painter for King Philip IV and known for his expressive portraits which captured the physical likeness and personality of his subjects.
-Las Meninas is his most revered work and still lauded by art historians today for its complex design.
+Las Meninas is his most revered work that is still lauded by art historians today for its complex design.
 It shows the infanta Margaret Theresa surrounded by ladies in waiting, a chaperone, a bodyguard, a chamberlain, and even Velázquez himself.

 Fun fact: The King and Queen are included in the painting.
 Above the princess' head, there's a dark wooden frame.
 Within it is her father and mother, King Philip IV of Spain and Mariana of Austria.

 Dutch Golden Age